A Provider’s Guide to Outsourced Medical Coding

 To protect your practice, you need a partner who is rigorously HIPAA compliant.
 Ask potential vendors about their security protocols, data encryption methods, and employee training on privacy.
 A trustworthy partner will be transparent about how they safeguard patient data at every step of their healthcare revenue cycle management process.

-Overcoming Quality and Communication Hurdles
+How to Handle Quality and Communication Issues

 The goal of outsourcing is to improve accuracy, not create new problems.
 Inaccurate coding from a low-quality vendor can lead to an increase in claim denials, delayed payments, and compliance issues, defeating the entire purpose.
 Similarly, poor communication can leave you in the dark about the status of your claims and your practice’s financial health.